Daztek/EventSystem/README.md

 ## How To Use
 1) Make sure you have enabled the required plugins and set the required environment variables listed above.
 2) Add the script files in the [Core](https://github.com/Daztek/EventSystem/tree/master/Core) folder to your module.
-3) Add one or more [Services](https://github.com/Daztek/EventSystem/tree/master/Services) and [Subsystems](https://github.com/Daztek/EventSystem/tree/master/Subsystems) script files to your module.
+3) Add one or more [Core Components](https://github.com/Daztek/EventSystem/tree/master/Components/Core), [Services](https://github.com/Daztek/EventSystem/tree/master/Components/Services) and [Subsystems](https://github.com/Daztek/EventSystem/tree/master/Components/Subsystems) script files to your module.
 4) Start your server!

 ## Want to write your own subsystem?